By Mike Bennighof, Ph.D.

 And there are some more extensive rules for submarines, to account for the much greater capabilities of the new German Type XXI fast u-boats.
 They’ll need these advantages, because the British have much better defenses against them with flocks of escort carriers, aircraft and escort vessels.

 With the addition of Plan Z (with more pieces than the original game!)
 Bismarck becomes a monster of a game.
-This is by far the most stuff we’ve ever packed into a supplement (twice as much as the oversized Fortress Malta or King of Kings).
-This is going to be fun.
+This is fun stuff.

 Click here to order Second World War at Sea: Plan Z right now.